Is real estate registered/does a reliable register of land ownership exist? Are transfers of title recorded? Is title insurance common?

 The Land Titles Ordinance (Cap.
 585 of the Laws of Hong Kong), which is still being discussed in the legislature, will introduce a system of title registration and title insurance in Hong Kong.
 However, it is not clear when this will become effective.

-All plots of land in Hungary are registered with land registry offices located in designated Hungarian cities.
+All plots of land in Hungary are covered by the Hungarian land registry and are registered with land registry offices located in designated Hungarian cities.
 The land register comprises:

-It also includes other information relating to the real estate, such as details of encumbrances and easements, and, in the case of agricultural land, the cadastral income.
-The land register and the information registered in the land register is very reliable.
+It also includes other information relating to the real estate, such as rights and legally relevant facts, details of encumbrances and easements, and, in the case of agricultural land, the cadastral net profitability.2 The land registry is an authentic public register, its records shall be construed as authentic proof of registered rights and recorded facts.3

-Yes, it is available, although it is very rarely obtained by purchasers, largely due to the fact that the land register is very reliable in Hungary.
+Yes, it is available, although it is very rarely obtained by purchasers, largely due to the fact that the land register is an authentic public register and very reliable in Hungary.

 Foreign insurance companies offer title insurance in Hungary.